 27. Heather Jansch

 Heather Jansch is a British sculptor notable for making life-sized sculptures of horses from driftwood.
 She has also used cork as a material in her creations.
-We can see “her” work in the season 02 episode 09 in the famous shooting scene where the Esteemed Character Actress Margo Martindale is showing her real character in the art gallery.
+We can see “her” work in the season two, episode nine in the famous shooting scene in which the Esteemed Character Actress, Margo Martindale, is showing her real character in the art gallery.
 Of course, in the Hollywoo world, the horse stands on two legs.
 [Isaac, thank you for spotting!]

 28. Philip Shelton, Man Diving